Unknown author

 extended his bold hard tribute

-it spread throughout Banba of of the brown cloaks.
+it spread throughout Banba of of the brown cloaks.- The folk of Tethba of the stubborn fights

 got the tribute of the king of Ireland.

-The lawgiving king who{}them, put
+The lawgiving king who{⬌}them, put

-3. Heavy sorrow of the host came
+the seventh (part) on them alone.- Heavy sorrow of the host came

 because of the monstrous unjust law